connxio/docs/Adapters/Outbound/Service Bus.md

 ### Metadata on Bus, data as blob

 This pattern is by far the most secure, robust, fast and reliable way to use Service Bus, and entails CX pushing metadata messages to Service Bus that contain a reference to a file hosted in a way that lets you retrieve it by Rest.
 The easiest and most cost efficient way to do this is by using AzureStorage Blob which is why CX includes a [SasUri](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) within the output message.

+There are multiple advantages to using this metadata pattern instead of supplying the data inside the Service Bus. **Firstly** there are limits on how much data Service Bus allows on the bus which suggests that adding data directly is not recommended. **Secondly** a blob framework is much more robust and cost efficient at storing data than a Queue infrastructure. **Thirdly** you can scale down your service bus since large messages will not be hogging your message unit capacity.
+There are even more benefits to using metadata on bus but these are easily accessible on the internet and in Microsoft documentation.

+#### SasUri Only

 The messages you receive on the configured Service Bus is simply the SasUri and nothing more and looks something like this:

 `
 https://cx.blob.core.windows.net/container/Azure%20storage%20menu.png?sv=2020-04-08&st=2021-10-27T11%3A56%3A53Z&se=2040-10-28T12%3A56%3A00Z&sr=b&sp=r&sig=S%2FltxxxlTLePVt5xxxx6uNkr7Pa9XcY8ovTFJxxx%3D